Aakankshy/Exon/setting/mithlon/felt/organizations/fris.md

 <!--more-->

 ## A Deal with the Devils
-As their research of magical weaponry progressed, the FRIS (pronounced "Ferris") eventually began to sell their creations with the people of Felt.
+As their research of magical weaponry progressed, the FRIS (pronounced "Ferris") eventually began to share their creations with the people of Felt.

 At first, it was just to peacekeepers (such as the [Knights of Gale]({{ site.baseurl }}/setting/mithlon/felt/organizations/knights-of-gale)).
 Eventually, it was to whoever could pay the greatest price for them.

 Wanderers, smaller mercenary groups, goliath communities, and, according to anonymous sources, perhaps even bandits from the [Wintry Devils]({{ site.baseurl }}/setting/mithlon/felt/organizations/wintry-devils).

 ## The Ten Scholars
-The FRIS was mostly composed of less-skilled artificers, wizards, and mages; they were the most "expendable" researchers for Blionn to send.
+The FRIS was mostly composed of less-skilled artificers, wizards, and mages; they were the most "expendable" researchers that Blionn to send.

 However, they needed at least a few that they could trust.
 They appointed ten team leaders to send alongside the group.
 Each would be in charge of a few of their own researchers.